Be a catalyst for good in your supply chain

 Over the last twenty years, the growth in global supply chains has been considerable.
 While this has brought fresh and lucrative opportunities for many, it has also generated lots of friction.
 Friction comes from complexity and regulation and we don’t see that diminishing any time soon.
 In fact, the imperative to regulate and control supply chains is only going to get greater as global trade increases.
 At Tungsten Network, friction is a problem that we’re trying to solve.
 In particular, the fact that we’re tax compliant in 48 countries – more than any other trading network in the world – means that companies trading across multiple jurisdictions can be sure of compliancy in each different country, removing the hassle, worry and friction from their supply chain.

-Listen to Henning Holter, Head of Global Business Development, Tungsten Network, Guy Miller, Head of Corporate Development, Tungsten Network and David McKenzie, Manager International Front Office Operations, Unisys discuss some of the ways companies can nurture the health of their supply chain.
+Listen to Henning Holter, Guy Miller and David McKenzie, Manager International Front Office Operations, Unisys discuss some of the ways companies can nurture the health of their supply chain.